AguaClara/high_rate_sedimentation-DEPRECATED/Reports/HRS Summer 2018 Report.md

 Therefore, future work will consist of investigating what happens the moment when flocs and water enter the sedimentation tank.
 This was done by elevating the bottom with a fabricated insert as depicted in Figures 22 and 24.
 Since the flat and conically-shaped tank inserts failed as flocs built up at the bottom, future work will consist of modifying the geometry further in order to induce optimal resuspension of flocs for floc blanket formation.

-As briefly mentioned in the results section for Experiment 16, we hypothesize that there is a ring of flocs and coagulant larger than the drilled hole in the insert prevents the flocs from reaching the hole for resuspension, causing buildup and thus system failure.
-In order to combat floc buildup, we plan on drilling a larger hole a specific distance from the top in order to fulfill the 10:1 jet expansion ratio.
-That way, any build up that may form at the bottom of the sedimentation tank may not form.

-If this solution does not work, the next step will be to design and fabricate a completely new sedimentation tank that would more closely resemble a jet reverser that is currently in use at AguaClara plants.
+Currently, a fabrication manual for the new sedimentation tank insert is being developed and can be accessed **here at this link**.
+Using this manual, it is the hope for the Fall 2018 HRS Team to begin and refine fabricating this insert until there is successful floc resuspension and healthy floc blanket formation.
+If this solution does not work, the next step will be to design and fabricate this sedimentation tank insert using 3-D printing.

 ### Calculations
 We have written code in Python for calculating the system flow rate, water pump speed, coagulant concentration, and coagulant pump speed given an upflow velocity and other parameters.
 (These calculations are in the process of being integrated into the aguaclara_research repository as revised as well as added functions.)